pydata/xarray/HOW_TO_RELEASE.md

     git log v{0.X.Y-1}.. --format=%aN | sort -u | perl -pe 's/\n/$1, /'
     ```
     Add these into `whats-new.rst` somewhere :)
+ 2. Write a release summary: ~50 words describing the high level features.
+This
+    will be used in the release emails, tweets, GitHub release notes, etc.
  3. Look over whats-new.rst and the docs.
 Make sure "What's New" is complete
     (check the date!) and add the release summary at the top.
     Things to watch out for: